mikependon/RepoDB/Docs/_build/html/_sources/pages/attributes.rst.txt

 The following primary property identification will be used in any case.

 1. If the `PrimaryAttribute` is not defined, it checks for `Id` property.
 If present, it will then become the default primary property.
 2. If the `Id` property is not present, it checks for the `Class.Name` + `Id` property.
-In the case above, it should be `EmployeeId`.
+In the case above, it should be `EmployeeDtoId`.
 If present, it will then become the default property.
 3. If both properties are not present, it then checks for the `Mapped.Name` + `Id` property.
-In the case above, it should be `EmployeeTableId`.
+In the case above, it should be `EmployeeId`.
 If present, it will then become the default property.

 If all of the conditions are not met, then the `DataEntity` will have no primary property.
 It usually fails if call the certain repository operations that requires the `PrimaryKey` (i.e: `Update`, `Delete`).